april-knights/Legislature/Laws/11-102 Governmental Document Empowerment Act.md

 When a statute update doesn't have a clear act associated with its change, it may be noted what the effective date of the version is along with what act caused the change (such as in the case of the [8-104](/Laws/8-104%20Election%20Act.md) editing the constitution at a later date)

 This bill does not formally define where the authoritative list of governing documents is to reside and specifically leaves that responsibility to the Lower Council by a majority vote.
-The official repository of the governing documents can be in github, gitlab, a git repo stored on the Archmage's computer, or anywhere else that the majority of the Lower Council decides.
+The official repository of the governing documents can be in github, gitlab, a git repo stored on the Archmage's computer, or anywhere else that a simple majority of the Lower Council decides.

 ### Migration Notes
 There are some minor changes made to acts as a part of migrating to the VCS that change their links or remove specific text from the act in order to prevent duplicating text within the repository.
 Preventing unnecessary duplication makes it easier to find exactly what is desired in the statutes quickly.